sanity-io/sanity-plugin-media/README.md

 #### Deleting assets

 <details>
-<summary>How come deleting multiple assets fails, even if only one asset is in use?</summary>
+<summary>Why am I unable to delete multiple assets, even if only one asset is in use?</summary>

 - Batch mutations are carried out via Sanity [transactions](https://www.sanity.io/docs/transactions).
 These transactions are _atomic_, meaning that if one deletion fails (often because it's referenced elsewhere), then all mutations in the transaction will fail and no changes will occur
 - To get around this, simply make sure that all assets you've marked for deletion are not referenced – this can be easily accomplished by using a search facet to only show assets which are not in use